Ray Bentley

-Ray Russell Bentley (born November 25, 1960) is a former professional American football linebacker, broadcaster, and author.
+Ray Russell Bentley (born November 25, 1960) is an American broadcaster, author, and former professional football player.
+He played as a linebacker in the National Football League (NFL).
+He played college football for the Central Michigan Chippewas.

 Biography

 Playing career

-Bentley's first three years in professional football were spent with the Michigan Panthers and Oakland Invaders of the United States Football League.
+Bentley's first three years in professional football were spent with the Michigan Panthers and Oakland Invaders of the United States Football League (USFL).

 He later joined the Buffalo Bills, and played six seasons with the team, including their first two Super Bowl years in the 1990s.
 Bentley's career ended with the Cincinnati Bengals in 1992, in which he set the team's franchise record for the longest fumble return touchdown (75 yards).

 Broadcasting career

-Bentley worked as part of the NFL on Fox broadcast team for four years from 1998 to 2001, doing both color commentary and play-by-play.
+Bentley worked as part of the NFL on Fox broadcast team for five years from 1997 to 2001, doing both color commentary and play-by-play.
 He left Fox for a position as head coach and general manager of the Arena Football League's Buffalo Destroyers, and held that position for two years before resigning.

 From 2003 to 2006, Bentley was a color commentator alongside play-by-play man Bob Papa on NBC's Arena Football League coverage, and since 2003 has served in that capacity for ESPN.
-In 2007, Bentley returned to the Buffalo Bills as a play-by-play announcer for their preseason television games, a role he still serves.
+In 2007, Bentley returned to the Buffalo Bills as a play-by-play announcer for their preseason television games, a role he served in until 2014.
 He is also an advisory member for the revival of the USFL.